WallarooLabs/blog.wallaroolabs.com/content/post/golang-api.md

 }
 ```

-There also needs to be a class that can build these state entity objects.
-In this example, the class is `WordTotalsBuilder`.
+There also needs to be a type that can build these state entity objects.
+In this example, the type is `WordTotalsBuilder`.

 ```go
 type WordTotalsBuilder struct {}